 (A2)36 = A31A16 + A32A26 + A33A36 + A34A46 + A35A56 + A36A66

 - Enter the above adjacency matrix A into MATLAB.
 By looking at the entry of A4 in the first row and the fifth column, find the number of ways to get from San Diego to Manila with exactly three stops.
 Does your answer here agree with your explicit count in the previous exercise?
-If not, find the missing trips.
+If not, find the missing trips and include them here.
 Include your input and output in your document.
+[Note that a trip with some city occuring twice is still a valid trip even though few people would do that in real life.]

 - Now use MATLAB find the number of ways to get from San Francisco to Tokyo with at most four stops.
 (This is not the same as finding the number of ways with exactly four stops!)
 Include all of your commands and output in your write-up.